MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 windowsservercore   10.0.10254.0        9eca9231f4d4        30 hours ago        9.613 GB
 ```

-To create a new container and open an console session into the container run:
+To create a new container and open a console session into the container run:

 ```
 docker run -it --name dockerdemo windowsservercore cmd